indimail/indimail-virtualdomains/.github/README-indimail.md

              └─55890 sleep 300
 ```

-IndiMail also proves the <b>svps</b> command which gives a neat display on the status of all services configured for IndiMail.
+IndiMail also proves the svps command which gives a neat display on the status of all services configured for IndiMail.
 You can omit the -a flag to omit the logging processes.

 ```
 $ sudo svps -a